About this Guide

 Contact Before Camp

-Regular messages concerning your camper or other camp business should be made to the Thornhill office during regular working hours, until mid-June, when the staff moves to Adventure Island for the summer.
+Regular messages concerning your camper or other camp business should be made to the Richmond Hill office during regular working hours, until mid-June, when the staff moves to Adventure Island for the summer.
+You can expect to hear from us with regular email blasts packed with useful information as we build up to the start of camp.

 Contact During Summer